lbugnion/timekeeper/README.md

 * When ready, start one or more clock(s).
 All your guests will see the exact same time.
 * After a predefined time, the screen turns green, yellow and then red for all guests.
 * The Host can send messages to the guests.
-* The clock blinks when going overtime, and a custm message is displayed to the Guest.
+* The clock blinks when going overtime, and a custom message is displayed to the Guest.

 ## Settings